karishma-lakhoo/Campus-Eats/README.md

 # CampusEats

-CampusEats is a delivery app designed for the [Your University] campus, providing a convenient and efficient way for users to order food and for delivery personnel to fulfill those orders.
+CampusEats is a delivery app designed for the Wits University campus, providing a convenient and efficient way for users to order food and for delivery personnel to fulfill those orders.

 ## Table of Contents